vinusorout/angular/README.md

 ## Parent to child OR Child to parent interation:
 https://angular.io/guide/component-interaction

+### @Input in child
+If you update the parent property, and that property is assigned to child inout paraneter, then if you update the parent then the child will also update.

 ### Intercept input property changes with a setter
 se an input property setter to intercept and act upon a value from the parent.
 Child: